Cool Uses for Ice Cubes All Around the House

 If you’re constantly reaching for the step stool to water hard-to-reach hanging plants, ice cubes can help.
 Just toss several cubes into the pots.
 The ice melts and waters the plants and does it without causing a sudden downpour from the drain hole.
 This is also a good way to water your Christmas tree, whose base may be hard to reach with a watering can.

-Find out the best annual flowers for your pots.
+Find out the best flowers for planters.

 Remove dents in carpeting